intel-secl/skc-tools/SKC_Product_Guide.md

 -   The following must be completed before installing the SGX Agent:

-    -   Certificate Management Service, Authentication and Authorization Service, SGX Host Verification Services must be installed and available.
+    -   Certificate Management Service, Authentication and Authorization Service,SGX Caching Service and SGX Host Verification Service must be installed and available.

 ### Package Dependencies